seungjun-green/articleGeneratorModel/README.md

 ## About the model

-The model generates a article based on given title.
+Just provide an title to the model and it will generate a whole article about it (up to 1024 tokens).

 ## How to try the model

-Just provide an title to the model and it will generate a whole article about it.

 ```python
 # Install transformers library